avinayak/avinayak.github.io/_posts/2019-12-21-clustering-unicode-glyphs.md

 ## Clustering

 Adapting the clustering algorithm to use my dataset was easy.
 I did have issues trying to run this on a GPU though.
 CPU took only around 5 minutes.
-I added code to plot the values to an image file with the unifont text using PIL with coordinates from the latent space and I obtained this
+I added code to plot the values to an image file with the unifont text using PIL with coordinates from the latent space and I obtained this super high res image.

 ![](/uploads/chart2.png)